Seed To Plate, A Morning Email That Actually Knows Your Garden

 Every morning at 5am, you get an email telling you exactly what your garden needs today.
 Not generic advice.
 Not a Pinterest quote.
 Actual instructions based on your actual plants and today's actual Dayboro weather.

-The gardening books say "water regularly."
+My gardening books say "water regularly."
 What does that mean when it's 37° and bone dry?
 Or when it rained 40mm overnight?
-The seed packet says "plant in spring."
+My seed packet says "plant in spring."
 But spring in Dayboro is not spring in Melbourne, and it's definitely not spring in whatever Northern Hemisphere country wrote that packet.

-Seed To Plate fixes this.
-It's a daily email wiht one job: tell you what to do in your garden today, based on what you've actually got planted and what the weather is actually doing on this moment in Dayboro.
+So I built Seed To Plate to fix this.
+It's a daily email with one job: tell you what to do in your garden today, based on what you've actually got planted and what the weather is actually doing on this moment in Dayboro.

 How It Works

 When you add plants to your Garden Buddy tracker, Seed To Plate starts watching them.
-Every morning before you wake up, it checks three thnigs:
+Every morning before you wake up, it checks three things:

 Then it writes you a personalised email.
-Not a template wiht your name stuck in.
+Not a template with your name stuck in.
 An email where every section is about a plant you're actually growing, with advice that matches today's conditions.

 What You'll See Each Morning